pulumi/docs/content/docs/iac/cli/commands/pulumi_preview.md

 ## Synopsis

-Show a preview of updates a stack's resources.
+Show a preview of updates to a stack's resources.

 This command displays a preview of the updates to an existing stack whose state is represented by an existing state file.
 The new desired state is computed by running